Growing Dome Gardening Advice

 How to Start and Transplant Vegetables

 Transplanting vegetables is a great way to practice “time stacking” which increases yields and reduces or eliminates gaps in harvests.
-To maximize yield in the Growing Dome it is helpful to start some vegetable crops outside of the raised beds in containers, pots or flats while you are still harvesting mature crops from the raised...
+To maximize yield in the Growing Dome it is helpful to start some vegetable crops outside of the raised beds in pots, flats or containers while you are still harvesting mature crops from the raised beds....

 Continue reading »